Defending Rockland County clients charged with violent crimes

 - Class A violent felony- Life, 20-25 years

 - Class B violent felony- Min 1-3, Max 25 years

 - Class C violent felony- 3.5 to 15 years

 - Class E violent felony- No jail, probation, Max 1.5-4 years

-Contact a Spring Valley attorney to defend your case
+Contact a New City attorney to defend your case

 If you have been charged with a violent crime, you have a lot to consider about your legal situation.
 You face serious consequences and a hostile court system.
 The Law Office of Kevin T. Conway is a legal resource for the people of New City and all of Rockland County.
 If you need an attorney to assess your case and passionately defend you against your violent crime charge, contact our firm today.